quotient-im/gtad/README.md

 possible.

 #### OS X
-`brew install qt5` should get you a recent Qt5.
+`brew install qt` should get you a recent Qt.
 You may need to tell CMake about the path to Qt by passing `-DCMAKE_PREFIX_PATH=<where-Qt-installed>`.

 #### Windows
-1. Install Qt5 and CMake.
+1. Install Qt and CMake.
 1. The commands in further sections imply that cmake is in your PATH - otherwise you have to prepend those commands with actual paths.
 As an option, it's a good idea to run a `qtenv2.bat` script that can be found in